bacula-web/bacula-web/docs/source/02_install/index.rst

 Installation
 ------------

-You have two different options to install Bacula-Web
+You have two different options to install Bacula-Web, use the archive available on `Bacula-Web`_ web site or use `Composer`_

 +----------------------+---------------------------------------------------------------------------+
 | Install options      | Instructions                                                              |